Le Grand-Quevilly

 Le Grand-Quevilly /fr/ is a commune in the Seine-Maritime department in the Normandy region in north-western France.

+History

+The Hôtel de Ville was completed in 1974.

 Geography

-The town is third largest suburb of Rouen, a port with considerable light industry situated just 3 mi southwest of the centre of Rouen, at the junction of the D 3, D 492 and the D 338 roads.
+The town is third largest suburb of Rouen, a port with considerable light industry and chemical industry situated just 3 mi southwest of the centre of Rouen, at the junction of the D 3, D 492 and the D 338 roads.